How To File A Police Complaint

 The department is obligated to initiate an internal affairs disciplinary investigation.
 If they find wrongdoing, you will be notified with a simple letter stating that the complaint is “sustained” and the officer will be disciplined in some way.
 If the complaint is not sustained, you will get a letter stating something to that effect and nothing more.

 The only sustained complaints are those with some sort of other evidence, such as video footage or truly independent witnesses.
 Of those sustained complaints, even fewer officers lose their jobs as a result.
 More often than not, they may take a few days off and they are put right back out on the streets.
 The findings will remain in their secret personnel file, known only by the officer’s superiors and his counsel.

-Obviously, there are some fairly persuasive reasons why one should not file a complaint.
-The offending officer will know who you are and will likely return to policing your streets, so there is the real fear of retaliation.
-If the officer was willing to violate your rights before, it is possible he will be even more willing to do so after returning to work.
+Filing a police complaint does come with some potential risks.
+The offending officer will know who you are and will likely return to policing your streets, so there is a small possibility of retaliation.
+If the officer was willing to violate your rights before, it is possible he or she will be even more willing to do so after returning to work.

-The key is the officer’s personnel file.
-If there are complaints regarding dishonesty and/or excessive use of force, whether or not they are sustained, I will be able to get them through the Pitchess Motion process, or a motion to disclose an officer’s personnel file.
+The key is an officer’s personnel file.
+If there are complaints regarding dishonesty and/or excessive use of force, whether or not they are sustained, I will be able to get them through a legal motion to disclose an officer’s personnel file.

 You may have the opportunity to testify about your incident in someone else’s trial and help render the officer’s testimony useless.
 When an officer’s testimony is useless, he becomes useless to the department.